Applications for Semester Two 2024 exchanges are currently open and will close on 1 December 2023.

 Who can I talk to?

-If you have any question about the programme in general, how to apply or to get an update on your application, please contact the 360° International Office.
+If you have any question about the programme in general, how to apply or to get an update on your application, please contact the 360 International team.

-If you would like to discuss academic matters such as your course approval or GPA calculation for your honours, contact the Engineering Student Centre.
+If you would like to discuss academic matters such as your course approval or GPA calculation for your honours, contact the Student Hubs.

 Engineering advisors for student exchange